ernieayala/l5r4/README.md

 ---

-## 🔄 Migrating from the Old L5R4 System?

-If you're currently using the legacy `l5r4` system, we've made switching easy!
-Check out our **[Migration Guide](#-migration-guide)** below for step-by-step instructions or use our automated migration tool.
+## ⚠️ BREAKING: New System ID - Migration Required

+**This is NOT the same system as `l5r4`**.
+This system uses the ID `l5r4-enhanced` and requires migration from existing `l5r4` worlds.

+### Critical Information

+❌ **You CANNOT switch an existing world to this system** - Foundry does not allow changing system IDs

+✅ **You MUST migrate your data** - Use our migration tool to transfer your world data

+✅ **Your data is safe** - The migration tool creates a new world without touching your original

+**Why the Name Change?**
+- System ID change enables clean architectural modernization
+- Separates actively maintained version from legacy implementations
+- Allows independent versioning and release cycles
+- Provides clear distinction for module compatibility

-**Why Switch?**
+**Why Migrate?**
-- ✅ Built for Foundry v13+ (not just compatible)
+- ✅ Built for Foundry v13+ with ApplicationV2 architecture
-- ✅ Automatic XP tracking with cost calculation
+- ✅ Automatic XP tracking with progression formulas
 - ✅ Combat stance automation with Active Effects
-- ✅ Strict architecture compliance
+- ✅ Modern 60+ module architecture for maintainability
-- ✅ Modern architecture with ongoing development
+- ✅ Active development and community support
-- ✅ Six languages supported
+- ✅ Six languages with complete localization

 ---